And five myths that you need to get out of your head

 People belonging to the first camp, I get you.

-There’s something about the desert, the heat, the scantily clad humans, the sleep deprivation, and the sensory overload that makes having sex at Burning Man even more exciting.
+Something about the desert, the heat, the scantily clad humans, the sleep deprivation, and the sensory overload makes having sex at Burning Man even more exciting.

 Not to mention, Burning Man is the sexiest place I know, and the playa (what “burners” call the desert surface where the event takes place) has a way of making everyone look extra delicious.